Get

 10. Natural Chemistry Natural Flea Spray

-Natural Chemistry Natural Flea Spray
+Miracle Care Natural Flea Spray for Cats

 The Natural Chemistry Natural Flea Spray uses a blend of cinnamon oil, clove oil, cedarwood oil, and vanillin to kill adult fleas on contact.
 It uses natural ingredients, although some users may find the smell to be quite strong.
 This spray is safe to use every 7 days, which is good because you may need to reapply this frequently over a month or so to kill any eggs and larvae that mature into adult fleas.

-It can be used at the same time as a topical treatment, which may be a good combination to ensure that larvae and eggs are also killed while this spray controls the adult fleas.
+It can be used at the same time as a topical treatment, which may be a good combination to ensure that larvae and eggs are also killed while this spray controls adult fleas.
 This is only available in a small 8-ounce spray bottle, which will end up being used quickly, especially with the frequent re-applications that are recommended for best results.

 Pros